-Students who feel that they have been harassed, or who have a concern about someone else's conduct, may inform an administrator, counselor, or teacher of such.
+Students who feel that they have been harassed, or who have a concern about someone else's conduct, may inform a staff member of such.
 All such information will be kept confidential.
-Incidents of sexual harassment will be dealt with according to the Board of Education policy, adopted October 12, 1993.
+Incidents of sexual harassment will be dealt with according to the Board of Education policy.